Is Stash a Scam Stash Invest rating

 Subscription Tiers

-Stash Invest uses a subscription model with two main plans: Stash Starter and Stash+.
-Both include useful core features, while Stash+ adds more tools and upgraded benefits.
+Stash Invest is a subscription-based broker with two service tiers: Stash Growth and Stash+.
+Both plans include strong features, although Stash+ gives you access to more tools and benefits.

 Is Stash a fraud